 Scratch & Save: Engaging Digital Experiences Build Financial Security

-Scratch & Save, a digital prize-linked saving campaign was launched to motivate weekly small-dollar savings.
+Scratch & Save, a digital prize-linked savings campaign was launched to motivate weekly small-dollar savings.
 Read an overview and the key takeaways to inspire and inform future use of digital features to drive savings and financial security.

 U.S. Financial Health Pulse: 2018 Baseline Survey Results

 45% of Americans say they do not have enough savings to cover at least three months of living expenses.
-Read more about the savings challenges people living in America are facing in the U.S. Financial Health Pulse.
+Read more about the challenges people living in America are facing in the U.S. Financial Health Pulse.

 The State of Prize-Linked Savings